jonseymour/git-plugin/README.md

 <li>shell completions</li>
 </ul>
 </dd>
-<dt>git-pm and package-manager adapters</dt>
+<dt>git-plugin and package-manager adapters</dt>
 <dd>
 This contract will specify how to add a new package-manager adapter.
-The purpose will be to allow git-pm to delegate its interface to backend package managers that know how to manage platform specific concerns such as building, dependency management, package distribution etc.
+The purpose will be to allow git-plugin to delegate its interface to backend package managers that know how to manage platform specific concerns such as building, dependency management, package distribution etc.
 </dd>
 </dd>
 <dt>package-manager adapters and package managers</dt>
-<dt>extension authors and the git-pm package manager</dt>
+<dt>extension authors and the git-plugin package manager</dt>
 </dl>

 INFLUENCES
 ==========
-The following programs have influenced the design of git-pm.
+The following programs have influenced the design of git-plugin.

 npm
 ---